TechnicJelle/GPUForBeginners/docs/chapter03/README.md

 ```

 Here we see two new things: "`float4`" and "`SV_Position`".

-The `SV_Position` location is the location of the position output of the
+`SV_Position` is the location of the position output of the Vertex Shader.

-HLSL has some more types than C++ has for packed data of the same type.
+As for the `float4`: HLSL has some more types than C++ has for packed data of the same type.
 You could consider these as structs themselves, where the values can be accessed through various names,
 like union structs.
 Common patterns are `float3.x`, `float3.y`, `float3.z`.